bpshparis/murex/README.md

 Copy **URL:** and paste it in place of **$(WVC_URL)** in **vcap.json**

 > :checkered_flag: You are done with environment setup.
 Now at least three Watson services should be created.
-You can check it in your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps).
+You can check it in your [IBM Cloud Resource list](https://cloud.ibm.com/resources).

 <br>